Editor’s Note: This marketing infographic is part of our 25 part series.

 Sometimes bidding on certain keywords in your PPC campaigns can be expensive, especially when it comes to those popular money-generating terms that your competitors are heavily bidding on, too.

-For example, check out these top 10 keywords with highest CPC from SpyFu:
+For example, check out these top 10 keywords with the highest CPC from SpyFu:

 When your PPC campaigns show high CPC rates, why not chase after those same keywords in your organic SEO campaigns?